Speak at Machine Learning Week Europe 2023

 - How do you judge my submission?
 By the topic and your text.
 Is the topic business relevant?
 Is it interesting?
 Is it recent?
 Your session title should be short and concise – it should grab the attention of the participants.
 Your session description should be like a good appetizer to motivate the visitor to attend your session.
 Specify: name the problem, describe the solution, and quantify the benefit.
 Give a promise: tell the attendees what they can learn from your session and how they can use this knowledge for their work.
 No buzzword bingo.
 No enumerations.
 No half sentences.

 So here we go – it’s a lot to take in, but following these guidelines will help you to submit a successful application and hopefully be part of a high quality event that everybody, attendees, sponsors and speakers alike, will get great benefit from.
 We are looking forward to your application!
-If you have further questions, feel free to contact us.
+If you have further questions, feel free to contact us at [email protected].
 Thanks!

 Hints & Tips for Writing Your Abstract